alexpolo1/my-botty/README.md

 ### 4) Start Botty

-### Richard's Notes!!!
-git clone https://github.com/bottytools/botty.git  #one time cd botty set PATH=%PATH%;C:\Users\hobli\miniconda3;C:\Users\hobli\miniconda3\Scripts;
-conda env create -f environment.yml  #one time conda activate botty

-#one time dependency install
-pip install pyparsing
-pip install rapidfuzz==2.15.1
-pip install mss==7.0.1
-python src/main.py

-You can either run from python.
-Follow [development.md](development.md) for that.
-Or you download the a prebuilt release [here](https://github.com/aeon0/botty/releases) (the .rar file!).
-Start `main.exe` in the botty folder.
-Focus your D2R window and press the start key (default f11).
+Refer to [development.md](development.md) for starting botty from the python scripts.
+This fork is not maintaining prebuilt releases at this time.
+After running the python main.py script, focus your D2R window and press the start key (default f11).
 You can always force stop botty with f12.
 Note: Botty will use the /nopickup command in the first game to avoid pickup up trash while traversing.
 This command will only allow item pickup when "show items" is active.

 ## Development